 Before you got married, you both had your own thing going on.
-Your own place, your own car, your own credit cards, your own Netflix, and Amazon Prime subscriptions.
+Your own place, your own car, your own credit cards, your own Netflix subscriptions and internet plans.
 Now that you’re sharing a life and home, consider consolidating these expenses.
 It can be a small saving through one canceled Netflix subscription or a big one incurred by liquidating an asset such as a house or car.
 They all add up to sound financial health in the long run.

 Related Reading: Love Conquers All But Sometimes Money Conquers Love